 Mushrooms come out of the ground, and they are naturally dirty.
 Do not assume that your mushrooms are clean.
 Always be on the safe side and clean mushrooms before use.
 We swish fresh mushrooms in a bowl of lukewarm water to clean them.
 Then we pat them dry.

-(See the image above for reference.)
+(See the image below for reference.)
 Cut the stem as close to the lid as you can.
 Set the stem aside for later use, as desired.